 \textbf{Synthetic Problem Solving}.
 Once a set of variational problems $\{\hat{x}_i^j\}_{j=1}^{G_v}$ is generated from $y_i$, the policy is tasked with solving them in the same way as solving the original training problems.
 For each variation problem $\hat{x}_i^j$, the policy produces a group of $G$ solutions $\{\hat{y}_k\}_{k=1}^{G}$, and the original ground-truth answer $a$ paired with $x$ is reused to evaluate their correctness.
 The corresponding correctness reward $\mathbf{R}_{\mathrm{c}}$ is computed as:

-Similar to the original problem solving filtering for experience buffering, we retain only variation problems for which the policy produces a mix of correct and incorrect solutions, i.e., $0 < \sum_{k=1}^{G} \mathbf{R}_{\mathrm{c}}(\hat{y}_k, a) < G$, as they provide effective training signals in Eq.~\ref{eq:grpoloss} of GRPO.
+Similar to the original problem solving filtering for experience buffering, we retain only variational problems for which the policy produces a mix of correct and incorrect solutions, i.e., $0 < \sum_{k=1}^{G} \mathbf{R}_{\mathrm{c}}(\hat{y}_k, a) < G$, as they provide effective training signals in Eq.~\ref{eq:grpoloss} of GRPO.

 \textbf{Reward Shaping for Problem Synthesis}.
-Ideally, the correctness reward for variational problem synthesis, $\mathbf{R}_{\mathrm{v}}$, is determined by whether their reference answer matches the original answer.
-Since precise reference answers for synthetic problems are unavailable and they must align with the policy’s capabilities, in our implementation, we adopt a proxy criterion for validating them: a synthetic problem $\hat{x}_i^j$ is considered correct if the policy can produce solutions whose extracted answers match the original answer $a$, formulated as
+Ideally, the correctness reward for variational problem synthesis, $\mathbf{R}_{\mathrm{v}}$, is determined by whether the reference answer matches the original answer.
+Since precise reference answers for synthetic problems are unavailable and they must align with the policy’s capabilities, as an intuitive implementation, we adopt a proxy criterion for validating them: a synthetic problem $\hat{x}_i^j$ is considered correct if the policy can produce solutions whose extracted answers match the original answer $a$, formulated as

-While intuitive, we find this reward strategy can be easily exploited by the policy, which may embed excessive hints or even directly include the correct answer in the synthetic problems.
+While straightforward, we find this reward can be easily exploited by the policy, which may embed excessive hints or even directly include the correct answer in the synthetic problems.
 Since they are generated given the correct responses, they can become trivial to solve, allowing the policy to obtain the reward in Eq.~\ref{eq:original-reconstriction-reward}.
 Consequently, such variational problems are over-simplified and fail to encourage advanced reasoning of the policy, making the pipeline unsustainable and convergence suboptimal.